Advantage Sundowns at Dobsonville‚ says Da Gama

 Sundowns have already played two matches since football resumed last weekend‚ against Bidvest Wits in the Nedbank Cup and Orlando Pirates in the league‚ and Da Gama believes the Brazilians have an advantage.

+“We just have to be as prepared as we can be‚” he said.

-“We have only played amongst each other at training because we can’t play friendly matches and we will see what happens on Friday.
+“We have only played among each other at training because we can’t play friendly matches and we will see what happens on Friday.

 “Having watched the matches that have been played in the PSL and GladAfrica Championship so far‚ what we have picked up is that the quality is still very good and there is no doubt about that.